Method 1 – Applying VBA VLookup Function to Find Value from Another Workbook Without Opening It

 How to Get Data from Another Workbook in Excel VBA Without Opening It

-It’s quite simple to get data from another workbook without opening it.
-Let’s do it with the VBA code.
+It’s pretty simple to get data from another workbook without opening it.
+Let’s use the VBA code to do it.

 Insert the following code and run it.
 You may need to change the file directory, workbook, and worksheet name and range according to your needs.